 Generating a new report

 You can download a spreadsheet of all information about each donation from the donor information tab.
-The download will give you name, email address, mobile number, address, city, state, ZIP/postal code, recipient, amount (plus WePay or Stripe fees and net amount), donation status (success, failed, refunded), recurring options, referrer, source code, timestamp, WePay or Stripe transaction ID, and any custom fields on each donation.
+The download will give you name, email address, mobile number, address, city, state or province, ZIP/postal code, recipient, amount (plus WePay or Stripe fees and net amount), donation status (success, failed, refunded), recurring options, referrer, source code, timestamp, WePay or Stripe transaction ID, and any custom fields on each donation.
 Optionally you can choose a start or end date and only download donations in that range, and you can also add additional custom field columns that are not present on the fundraising page itself, to pull additional data into the download.

 If you are collecting recurring donations, each time the donation recurs a new donation will be created by that donor, making another line in the spreadsheet.
 The first donation will have the recurring period, the rest will not.
 If the donor's credit card fails for whatever reason in the future, the donation will be marked as failing.
 If you or the donor cancel the recurring donation, it will be marked as cancelled.